Chapter 5 : Misattribution

 Al, Clinton, and I name our Knarl, Darwin.

 On a cloudless, late September weekend, Al and I walk to the Quidditch pitch to remind Clinton of our duties.
 We need to feed Darwin.
+Not that Clinton would need much reminding, he's absolutely enamoured by Darwin.

 The Ravenclaw team is just wrapping up their practice session when we arrive.